 By Fredrica Syren:

+A few weeks ago friend walked through our house and was amazed how little toys we have.
+Since down sizing and going minimal we for sure have fewer toys than most people but it did not always lived like this.
 When our daughter was a baby, we did not have many toys for her, and actually always laughed at how she would find anything fun to play with (e.g. straps on her car seat, the vacuum, pots and pans, etc.).
 As we became a family with three kids, the number of toys grew also.
 The huge pile of toys everywhere and how people would buy so many toys for our kids all the time drove me crazy.
 Don’t get me wrong: I truly appreciate that friends and family loved buying things for our kids.
 But soon I would start threatening them that, if they brought a toy, they would have to take two home with them.

 I soon discovered that my kids would play intensely with a new toy for a day but completely ignore it the next.
 I also saw that, despite the huge pile of toys, they found they needed my help to play.
 That’s when I decided to limited how many toys and what toys they would have.